This apple cider vinegar is so cheap and easy to make, made with leftover apple scraps and just a couple of other ingredients.

 This recipe is designed for you to adjust the measurements depending on how much you want to make and how many apple scraps you have.

-Make sure the apples are cleaned before peeling them.
+Make sure the apples that you are going to use in this vinegar are cleaned before peeling them.
 I like to cut up the cores a bit before adding as well.
 Fill a glass jar about ¾ full of apple scraps that have no rotten bits or mould.

 Measure the water as you pour it over the apple scraps.
 You will need enough to just cover the apple scraps, leaving about 2 – 3 inches of room at the top of the jar.